bishoksan/RAHFT/README.md

 ## Input and output:
 Input: a set of Horn clauses together with integrity constraints.
-They are written using Prolog notation: e.g. a clause is written as: h(X):- C, b1(X1),...,bn(Xn). and an integrity constriant is written as false:- C, b1(X1),...,bn(Xn).
+They are written using Prolog notation: e.g. a clause is written as: h(X):- C, b1(X1),...,bn(Xn).

+and an integrity constriant is written as false:- C, b1(X1),...,bn(Xn).

 Output: safe or unsafe.

 ## How to run:
 1. cd src
-2. ciaoc thresholds; ciaoc cpascc; ciaoc qa; ciaoc insertProps; ciaoc stripSuffix
+2. ciaoc thresholds; ciaoc cpascc; ciaoc qa; ciaoc insertProps; ciaoc stripSuffix; ciaoc genfta; ciaoc cha; ciaoc checkSafety; ciaoc counterExample; ciaoc splitClauseIds; ciaoc ftaRefine
 3. sh rahft.sh \<File containing a set of Horn clauses\>

 Please edit rahft.sh before running the program.